Holberton-Uy/hbnb-doc/part2/task_03_amenity.md

 ### Task 4: Implement the Amenity Endpoints

-#### Objective
+#### Context
-Implement the API endpoints required for managing amenities in the HBnB application.

 This task involves setting up the endpoints to handle CRUD operations (Create, Read, Update) for amenities, while ensuring integration with the Business Logic layer via the Facade pattern.
 The `DELETE` operation will not be implemented for amenities in this part of the project.

-In this task, you will:
+#### In this task, you will:

 1. Set up the `POST`, `GET`, and `PUT` endpoints for managing amenities.
 2. Implement the necessary logic for handling amenity-related operations in the Business Logic layer.
 3. Integrate the Presentation layer (API) and Business Logic layer through the Facade.